• Home

 At least, it tasted fine until we added a couple of steps that seemed very simple…but that transported our steak supper from fine to just plain mouthwateringly, crusty on the outside, tender and juicy on the inside, perfect.

 1. You want a perfectly dry surface on your steak.
 That dry surface is going to give you a gorgeous crusty exterior and that tender juicy pink interior.
-But just patting your steak dry isn’t going to get you there – you need to mix together a combo of cornstarch and salt and rub your steak all over with it.
+But just patting your steak dry isn’t going to get you there – that’s where the cornstarch and salt come in.

 The cornstarch-salt mixture is going to absorb every last bit of moisture and give you the nice searable surface you are looking for.
 And in case you are worried, I promise you won’t taste one single bit of cornstarch – it’s all going to cook off when the time comes.